-To help create an allergen-safe environment, do not bring nut or nut products to school.
+To help create an allergen-safe environment, avoid bringing nut products or peanut butter replacements to school.
 Additionally, BOSS is a scent free environment and we ask all students, staff, parents and visitors to respect this when entering our building.